tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 		"product_type":"Computing and Network",
 		"fun_description":"Product line of Virtual Machines adds massive memory specifications: 76-core 1532GB matching with Intel's latest generation processor and the exclusive underlying computing resources can meet the application deployments asking for high requirements and dependence regarding memory capacity, memory operations and data’s computation rates.", "id":49,
-		"fun_introduce":"The Virtual Machines with massive memory are launched in domestic for the first time                     ", "product_name":"Virtual Machines",
+		"fun_introduce":"The Virtual Machines with massive memory are launched in domestic for the first time", "product_name":"Virtual Machines",
 		"fun_name":"The Virtual Machines with massive memory are online" },